-Every BCJI site is working with a local researcher or research team to conduct a broad examination of the drivers of crime around hot spots, and then to consider appropriate evidence based or innovative strategies to address these drivers.
+Every BCJI site is working with a local researcher or research team to conduct a broad examination of crime drivers in hot spots and then to consider appropriate evidence-based or innovative strategies to address these drivers.

 Local researcher-practitioner partnerships can help a community assess program implementation and intended program impacts as well as assess gaps in services, strategies, and partners.